confluentinc/examples/clients/docs/kafka-connect-datagen.rst

 Kakfa Connect Datagen
 =====================

-In this tutorial, you will run a kafkacat client application that produces messages to and consumes messages from an |ak-tm| cluster.
+In this tutorial, you will run a Kafka Connect Datagen application that produces messages to and consumes messages from an |ak-tm| cluster.

 .. include:: includes/client-example-overview.rst